DroidKaigi/conference-app-2019/README.md

 You can download the binary built on master branch from [<img src="https://dply.me/t6sc7f/button/large" alt="Try it on your device via DeployGate">](https://dply.me/t6sc7f#install)

+NOTE: Google Play Protect will show a warning dialog on some of devices when installing the current apk.
+The detailed specification of Google Play Protect is not public so we cannot address this matter.
+Please ignore the dialog for now.
+If you cannot install this apk without any error message, please disable Google Play Protect from Google Play Store's menus.
+Sorry for the inconvenience.

 # Features

 | top | detail |